pallaviss/my-site/content/publication/icoei/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In  International Conference for Computation, Communication and Internet of Things*, IEEE, Madras, India." publication_short = "In *Ic3IoT*"
+publication = "In  3 <sup>rd</sup>International Conference on Trends in Electronics and Informatics *, IEEE, India." publication_short = "In *ICOEI*"

 # Abstract.
-abstract = "The current status of heart disease in India is alarming, with projections suggesting that by the year 2020, the population of heart patients in India will surpass all the countries.
-Thus, monitoring the electrical activity of heart i.e. electrocardiogram is a necessity rather than luxury.
-ECG machines available in hospital are rather expensive.
-This paper aims at charting the ECG signal using the Raspberry Pi Arm processor.
-The ECG signals are recorded from the patient via the AD8232 ECG module and then this data is digitized using serial ADC MCP3008.
-The processor maps the signal on an online graphics tool plotl.ly using python programming.
-The main advantage of this system is that the result can be viewed at any place at any time.
-In this way, Internet of Things (IOT) concept is used to diagnose the heart defect and abnormalities in ECG without involving expensive ECG machines. "
+abstract = "In advanced mobile X-ray machines also referred to as ’radiology room on wheels’, the traditional cassettes have been replaced by modern wireless detectors.
+These detectors are randomly placed behind the patients.
+The misaligned placement of detector w.r.t X-ray tube can cause reshoots due to missing anatomies.
+Considering ALARA, this paper provides a novel method of alignment technique by combining the incoming realtime data from the Ultrawideband sensor and Inertial Motion Unit sensor to calculate a very accurate position of the detector using tri-alteration algorithm and orientation w.r.t X-ray tube.
+It will reduce the time required for the X-ray tube repositioning and realignment, resulting in smooth user experience.
+The alignment is done by referring to the GUI provided and the coordinates can be read from LCD continuously. "

 # Summary.
 An optional shortened abstract.
 summary = ""

 # Digital Object Identifier (DOI)
-doi = "10.1109/IC3IoT.2018.8668157"
+#doi = "10.1109/IC3IoT.2018.8668157"

 # Is this a featured publication? (true/false)
 featured = false